 - Make your password into a passphrase .
 The longer a password is, the more difficult it will be to attack the password by guessing (or brute force).
 A passphrase is simply a phrase or sentence that you use, instead of a word or set of characters.
 Passwords/passphrases should be a minimum of 8 characters long but if you want to really impress, they should be 11 or more.

 - Use unique passwords.
 Make sure you use a unique password for every online service you use.

 - Avoid publicly available information.
 We share a lot on social media, do not use personal information in your password that someone else is likely to be able to figure out.
 Obviously, things like your name, phone number, date of birth and address are to be avoided.

 - Avoid common words.
 Don't ever be tempted to use one of those common passwords that are easy to remember but offer zero security. e.g. "password", "letmein" or key sequences that can easily be repeated. e.g. "qwerty123","asdf1234" etc.

 - Change it periodically.
 It is a good habit to change or rotate your passwords on a regular basis, every 6-12 month.

-ICT advises that you use a passphrase rather than a password for your JCU accounts.
+ICT advise that you use a passphrase rather than a password for your JCU accounts.
 A passphrase is simply a phrase or sentence that you use, instead of a word or set of characters.

 If there is no limit on a password length, use a passphrase. e.g. "Europe is beautiful this time of year."
-However, if you have to pick a smaller password, just use the first letter of each word and swap some of the letters for numbers: "E1bTtof7”
+However, if you have to pick a smaller password, just use the first letter of each word and swap some of the letters for numbers: "E1bTtof7”.